Measuring Performance on the Five Elements Standards

 - Management & Culture

 - Set a three-hour meeting.
-You may not use all of the time but your want to be able to complete the process in one session.
+You may not use all of the time, but you'll want to be able to complete the process in one session.
 Designate a timekeeper, a facilitator, and someone to keep track of the final scores and put them into the online Self-Assessment

 - In advance of the group meeting, each person scores their responses on a paper copy, providing honest answers for the areas they know about.
 (If you do not know enough to answer in an area, mark NA.)